-The site is located approximately 100km west of Moranbah, and is situated within a property described as Lot 4 on SP116046 which has a total area of 47600ha.
-The allotment is comparatively large even for this particular region and spans both sides of the Gregory Development Road.
+The site is located approximately 150km west of Moranbah, and is situated within a property known as 'Moray Downs' and is described as Lot 662 on PH1491which has a total area of 117000ha.
+The allotment is comparatively large even for this particular region and encompasses a vast tract of land that that is intersected by various waterways and floodplains.
 An extract from the survey plan for the subject allotment showing the proposed development's location within the property is illustrated in Figure 3 below.

-Figure 3: Extract from Survey Plan 116046
+Figure 3: Extract From Survey Plan CP - PH1491

-As illustrated in Figure 4, below the site is proposed to gain access from the Gregory Developmental Road to the west via a 6km access road that runs immediately north of the proposed rail corridor.
+As illustrated in Figure 4, below the site is proposed to gain access from Moray Bulliwallah Road to the east via a 2.5km access road.

-Figure 4: Context Plan Showing Access to Gregory Development Road
+Figure 4: Context Plan Showing Access and Lot Boundaries

 An aerial photo of the proposed development site is provided as Figure 5 below, identifying the site within the immediate area.
 It is evident from the photo below that the site is located within an area of sparse vegetation that is devoid of any permanent waterways or wetlands.
+The site is considered to be setback a sufficient distance from the nearby bend on North Creek.